swissbib/metadataNationalLicencesDocumentation/pages/output/06SFX-targets.md

     - oxford_Switzerland_NationalLicences_<date>.txt
  5. If there are any changes to the title lists we are using or new targets in the future, please either open a Salesforce case or write to: Ex Libris Data Services <Exlibris.Data.Services@exlibrisgroup.com>
  6. All details are in [Salesforce case 00218366](https://exlibrisgroup.my.salesforce.com/50032000010TMj3).
 The case has been published in Salesforce, therefore all ExLibris Customers can read it.

+Removal of a portfolio from a target needs to be done manually by exlibris (removing one line from the KBART doesn't do the job).
+See [Salesforce case 00423665](https://exlibrisgroup--c.na26.visual.force.com/apex/VF_Case_WithoutJira?id=5003200001Ce8v7AAB).